frostb1ten/PizzaHunt/README.md

 # RustScan
-Scans for indications of an XSS, Oracle SQLi and filters out words containing MySQL.
+Scans for indications of an XSS vuln, Oracle SQLi and filters out words containing MySQL.
 Best used along side ParamSpider found at https://github.com/devanshbatham/ParamSpider

 ```